Baya-Systems/purple/doc/introduction.rst

         # there is a clock, named 'clk', which in this case drives one process rule called 'rising_edge_event'
         clk: Clock[rising_edge_event]

-        def rising_edge_event(self):
+        def rising_edge_event(self, initial_count: Integer[20, 100], event: Enumeration[BombEvent]):
-            # in this example a single rule with an if statement is used instead of multiple rules with guards
+            # in this example a single rule method with an if statement is used
+            # multiple rule methods with guards, one for each state, could be used but a single
+            #   rule makes it obvious what can happen in parallel in each clock cycle
-            # for systems with clocked rules, external stimulus does not come from rule parameters
+            # as for atomic rules, external stimulus comes from rule parameters
-            # because all rules are invoked every clock cycle; in this example input is psuedo-random
+            #   but only one version of each rule method (one set of parameters) is called each cycle
+            # the model does not specify when the different events can occur: that is external stimulus
+            # a simulator can select the rule parameters each cycle, for example based on probabilities

-            if self.state is BombState.Ready:
+            if self.state is BombState.Ready and event is BombEvent.Prime:
-                # immediate change to counting state in first clock cycle
+                # while in the Ready state, wait for a cycle when bomb is being primed and set the count
-                self.count = random.randrange(20, 100)
+                self.count = initial_count
                 self.state = BombState.Counting

             elif self.state is BombState.Counting:
-                # high probability that the system remains in counting state
-                if random.random() < 0.975:
+                if event is BombEvent.CutBlue:
+                    self.state = BombState.Safe
+                    self.print('phew')
+                elif event is BombEvent.CutRed:
+                    self.state = BombState.Exploded
+                    self.print('-----BADABOOM-----')
+                else:
                     self.count -= 1
                     if self.count == 0:
                         self.state = BombState.Exploded
                         self.print('-----BOOM-----')

-                # small probability that the bomb is correctly de-fused
-                elif random.random() < 0.5:
-                    self.state = BombState.Safe
-                    self.print('phew')

-                # residual probability that the bomb explodes because wrong wire cut
-                else:
-                    self.state = BombState.Exploded
-                    self.print('-----BADABOOM-----')

 Simple Example with Ports and Records